pangenome/sweepga/README.md

 # SweepGA

-Filters highly sensitive whole genome alignments using plane sweep algorithm and optional synteny-based scaffolding with distance-based rescue.
+Fast genome alignment with sophisticated filtering.
+Wraps FastGA aligner and applies wfmash's plane sweep algorithm with optional synteny-based scaffolding and distance-based rescue.

 ## What it does

+SweepGA can either:
+1. **Align FASTA files directly** using integrated FastGA (supports .fa.gz)
+2. **Filter existing PAF alignments** from any aligner (wfmash, minimap2, etc.)

-By default, SweepGA chains mappings into syntenic scaffolds and applies plane sweep filtering, then rescues nearby mappings.
-With `-j 0`, it performs only plane sweep filtering without scaffolding.
-This extracts clean synteny alignments from noisy all-vs-all mappings.
+By default, it chains mappings into syntenic scaffolds, applies 1:1 filtering to keep best scaffolds per chromosome pair, then rescues nearby mappings.
+This extracts clean syntenic alignments from noisy all-vs-all mappings.

 ## Installation